AlexRoman938/Scrapy_News_SJM/README.md

 ![image](https://user-images.githubusercontent.com/85772184/160527485-ed281149-181d-4e2c-9490-ba4181437d5c.png)

+Observation: There are some news don't have title, subtitle and date.
+It was cuz some href links have different structures (You will observse that problem when you open those links).

 ## FUTURE WORK

 Finally, I would like to do an analysis with the news in the future.
 So, I would use NLP (Natural Language Process) to know which are most words in the news and what is the situation of San Juan de Miraflores.